tkzv/OpenXCOM.Tools/Distribution/ReadMe.txt

 - kevL

 ps.
-This is a work in progress. pps.
 I don't have TFTD so that's untested.